horovod/tutorials/fashion_mnist/README.md

 ### Check your work

 Congratulations!
 If you made it this far, your `fashion_mnist.py` should now be fully distributed.
-In order to verify, you can run the following command in the terminal, which should produce no output:
+To verify, you can run the following command in the terminal, which should produce no output:

 ```
 $ diff fashion_mnist.py fashion_mnist_solution.py